F3dai/f3dai.github.io/_posts/2020-06-16-AD-Box-TryHackMe.md

 Pre-authentication is the first step in Kerberos authentication, and is designed to prevent brute-force password guessing attacks.

 Although it's unlikely accounts are ever set up without pre-authentication, it is always possible to find these vulnerable users.

+Here is a snapshot of 'poorly' configured Kerberos, where pre-authentication has been turned off.

 ![kerboros config](https://imgur.com/CJsdr6X.png)